abuiles/ember-101/working-with-javascript-plugins.md

-Here we are wrapping the call to **moment#format** in the function **formatDate** which we can consume doing **import { formatDate } from 'utils/date-helpers';**, with that we are back to our idea of using modules, and also we'll have the facility to update easily **moment** when our loader is ready to load it.
+Here we are wrapping the call to **moment#format** in the function **formatDate**, which we can consume doing **import { formatDate } from 'utils/date-helpers';**,.
+With this, we are back to our idea of using modules.
+We'll also have the facility to easily update **moment** when our loader is ready to load it.

-Also if we decide to stop using **moment** and replace it with any other library which does the same, we don't need to change our consuming code since it doesn't care how **format-date** is being implemented.
+If we decide to stop using **moment** and replace it with any other similar library, we won't need to change our consuming code since it doesn't care how **format-date** is implemented.

 ## Writing an Ember helper: formatted-date.

-Helpers are pieces of code that help us augment our templates, in this case we want to write a helper to have a a date as a formatted string.
+Helpers are pieces of code that help us augment our templates.
+In this case, we want to write a helper to create a date as a formatted string.

-**ember-cli** includes a generator for helpers too, so let's create **formatted-date** with the command **ember g helper formatted-date**, and then modify **app/helpers/formatted-date** so it consumes our format function.
+**ember-cli** includes a generator for helpers.
+Let's create **formatted-date** with the command **ember g helper formatted-date**, and then modify **app/helpers/formatted-date** so it consumes our format function.